canjs/canjs/docs/can-guides/introduction/technical.md

 ```

 `completedCount` automatically listens to all of these changes because
-[can-compute] infers dependencies.
-Computes also:
+it infers dependencies.
+These observables also:

  - [Cache their value](#Cachedvalues) for faster reads.
  - [Dispatch events synchronously](#Synchronous) for easier testing and debugging.